 This document gathers descriptions of programming language vulnerabilities, as well as selected application vulnerabilities, which have occurred in the past and are likely to occur again.
 Every vulnerability discussed here has been experienced in at least one programming language or runtime environment.
 Some vulnerabilities occur in all programming languages, while others are mitigated by the features or capabilities of some programming environments.

 Each vulnerability and its possible mitigations are described in this document in a language-independent manner, though illustrative examples are often language specific.
 In addition, separate language-specific documents have been developed or are under development for particular languages, such as Ada, C, Python, and Fortran that describe the vulnerabilities and their mitigations in a manner specific to each language.
-For example, ISO/IEC 24772-2 describes programming language vulnerabilities for the Ada programming language.
+For example, ISO/IEC TR 24772-2 describes programming language vulnerabilities for the Ada programming language.
 This document does not depend upon the language-specific vulnerability documents, but these documents depend upon this document.

 Throughout this document, avoidance mechanisms are specified to each vulnerability listed to prevent the vulnerabilities from occurring.
 Readers should be aware, however, that suggested avoidance mechanisms can be contradictory to each other as they provide alternatives to choose from according to project requirements.